Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Introduction

-Since the coefficients $D_{k\ell}$, $D_{p,k\ell}$, and $D_{T,k\ell}$ were determined in Refs.\ \cite{G02} and \cite{G07} using approximate methods (the leading terms in a Sonine polynomial expansion), it is useful to revisit the study by considering both the Boltzmann equation for IMM and the VGS model, in which the exact forms of the diffusion coefficients can be obtained.
 Searching for exact solutions in kinetic theory is interesting from both a formal point of view and as a means of gauging the reliability of these types of solutions.
-Here, we compare these solutions with the (approximate) analytical results obtained form the Boltzmann equation for IHS and in some cases with computer simulations available in the granular literature.
-This type of comparison measures the degree to which both IMM and kinetic models accurately capture the influence of dissipation in realistic granular flows.
+Here, we compare the exact results derived from IMM and the VGS kinetic model with those obtained approximately for IHS and in some cases with computer simulations available in the granular literature.
+Because the strength of the shear rate in the USF problem is arbitrary, this comparison can be considered a stringent test of the IMM and VGS models' ability to capture the trends observed in realistic granular flows.

+One of the main limitations of using Maxwell models for granular gases is that these models do not describe real particles since they do not interact according to a specific interaction potential.
+This contrasts with the situation for molecular gases, where elastic Maxwell models are consistent with a repulsive potential that is inversely proportional to the fourth power of the distance in three dimensions \cite{E81}.
+Nevertheless, many researchers working in the field acknowledge that the loss of physical realism can be offset by the quantity of exact analytical results obtained using IMM.
+As Ernst and Brito \cite{EB02b} claim ``what harmonic oscillators are for quantum mechanics and dumb-bells for polymer physics, is what elastic and inelastic Maxwell models are for kinetic theory.''
+Apart from their mathematical tractability, it should be noted that some experiments involving magnetic grains with dipolar interactions have been well described by IMM \cite{KSSAB05}.

+Regarding the use of kinetic models for IHS instead of the original Boltzmann equation, many previous studies on sheared molecular gases have clearly demonstrated the reliability of these models in quantitatively reproducing the Boltzmann results for the rheological properties of the gas (see for instance, the review \cite{GS03}).
+However, beyond the second-degree velocity moments, significant discrepancies for the fourth-degree moments obtained from the Boltzmann and BGK equations have been found in the USF for strong shear rates \cite{GS03}.
+In this context and based on a previous comparison with DSMC results for the velocity distribution function of the USF \cite{BRM97}, it is expected that the VGS kinetic model will provide accurate predictions for the distribution function at low velocities.
+However, significant differences may appear in the high-velocity region.